MicrosoftDocs/win32/desktop-src/Msi/listbox-control.md

 ---
-Description: The ListBox control is a regular list box that enables the user to make a single selection from a list of predetermined values. ms.assetid: f2aace82-3b42-4790-a817-1b874a702938
+description: The ListBox control is a regular list box that enables the user to make a single selection from a list of predetermined values. ms.assetid: f2aace82-3b42-4790-a817-1b874a702938
 title: ListBox Control (Windows Installer) ms.topic: article